1102-Partovi-Kiana/BlazeGuard-ML-Project/README.md

 ## Overview
 Put a brief description of what the project does, its purpose, and the problem it solves.

+## Contributions
+This project was developed by Kiana Partovi and Jairo Cadena-Mendez.

 ## Features
 - Developed a machine learning model to predict fire spread based on satellite imagery using Python and TensorFlow, finetuning a UNet to fit our needs.
 - Built a user-friendly frontend website with React, allowing users to upload satellite images for fire spread prediction.